ChernovAS/devops_vm/README.md

 VM will be started and required dependencies will be installed.
 Later ansible will be executed and via playbook file all requred app will be deployed and configured.

+As an access poin briged network is used (its ip address), it is greped and used later for the python webapp.
+Basically /health is a redirection towards grafana graph's page with pre-defied parametrs

 Ansible playbook contains:
 1) NGINX is used as a proxy to replace default path for grafana from http://<server_ip>:3000 to http://<server_ip>/grafana for python_app it is redirecting http://localhost:8001 to http://<server_ip>/app